kathydoody/can-comments/README.md

 canjs comments component using jasmine &amp; funcUnit

-Step 3: This branch has the added logic to get the first test to pass
+Step 4: This branch adds the new test for adding comments - failing of course